Montgomery permitting workers wrongly claimed hazard pay, report says

 Richard S. Madaleno Jr., Montgomery’s chief administrative officer, said the employees who received the extra pay should not be blamed for what he called an “unfortunate mistake” by the permitting office.

-Madaleno said there is no evidence to suggest that similar lapses were made across county government, adding that the Elrich administration provided clear instructions to all departments for what constituted “front-line” work.
+Madaleno said there is no evidence to suggest that similar lapses were made across county government, adding that the Elrich administration provided clear instructions to all departments for what constituted “front-facing” work.

 But Montgomery lawmakers disagreed.
 Many on the all-Democratic body have already expressed doubts over the fiscal viability of the county’s hazard pay program, which has cost the county more than $50 million so far.